jeffb4real/ovensensorweb/README.md

 Virtual environments are typically created on each user's PC and are not added to source control.

-Issue this command _outside of_ any local repository directory, so that your new virtual environment won't be added to source control.
+Issue this command _outside of_ any local repository directory (I recommend the parent directory of the repository directory), so that your new virtual environment won't be added to source control.
 We'll call our virtual environment 'my-env':

 	$ python3 -m venv /path/to/new/virtual/environment
 	or just